RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Tags.md

 	- `type:table`: This page contains a list of articles or items arranged as a table.
 	- `type:overview`: This page describes a given topic of the encyclopedia.
 	- `type:template`: This page is a template for the articles of a given topic.
+	- `type:ledger`: This page contains a list of changed files.
 - **Article Topics**: These tags differentiate articles based on the topic of the content they contain.
 	- **Topic Categories**: These tags categorize articles based on the most broad topics of information they cover.
 		- `topic:meta`: This page covers a meta topic for the encyclopedia.